Dahlen History, Family Crest & Coats of Arms

 The surname Dahlen was first found in Austria, where the name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Dahlen family
+Early History of the Dahlen family

 This web page shows only a small excerpt of our Dahlen research.
 Another 129 words (9 lines of text) covering the years 1742, 1779 and 1815 are included under the topic Early Dahlen History in all our PDF Extended History products and printed products wherever possible.